harshita214/harshita214/README.md

 # Hello World!
 I am Harshita

-### In the world full of programmers, I am aspiring to become a full stack developer.I am a self-taught programmer.Currently I am learning Javascript.
+### In a world full of programmers, I am aspiring to become a full-stack developer.
+I am a self-taught programmer.
+Currently, I am learning JavaScript.

 <!---- <p>